gfwilliams/workshop-nodeconfeu2022/app.md

 ## Getting Started

+**Hopefully there are enough Bangle.js for everyone, but if not there's also an emulator!
+See below...**

 * First, turn on the Bangle if it's not already on - you'll need to hold down the button for around 2 seconds.
   * As soon as the screen changes from black, let go of the button so you don't enter bootloader mode.
 * Now, Bangle.js is booted and you should see something like this: